 Thursday 14 July

 At six o'clock on the morning Cody made a test flight of almost a lap.
 The official flying of the day started with the second and last day of the contests for starting and landing prize, which were scheduled to take place between eleven o'clock and one o'clock.
 Most pilots didn't try during the first hour and a half, so things got quite rushed and confused at the end, and nobody even got to make the second of their three allowed efforts.
-Ogilvie, who had fitted wheels to his Short/Wright, which normally started from a rail, in order to be allowed to participate in the event ran out of time completely in the queue for the landing contest and couldn't even make one effort.
+Ogilvie, who had fitted wheels to his Short/Wright, which normally started from a rail, in order to be allowed to participate in the event ran out of time completely in the queue for the landing contest and couldn't even make a single effort.

 The two contests took place at the same time, and the pilots could try for both prizes during the same flight.
 Only Grahame-White, Christiaens, and Dickson tried this, since it necessitated a 360-degree turn and even though the wind was blowing from a favourable direction most pilots thought it was not worth the risk.
 Eight pilots contested the starting prize.
 Dickson won by taking off in 32.18 meters, beating Morane by the unbelievably narrow margin of one inch.
 How anybody could have judged this by eyesight is beyond belief…